 - Due to the remote nature of the Pilbara region we use bush camps with limited facilities on some nights.

-- Upgrade to 3 nights private ensuite room and 1 night safari tent subject to availability at time of booking.
+- Upgrade to 3 nights safari tent and 1 night private ensuite is subject to availability at time of booking.
 Remaining 4 nights will be bush camping with limited facilities.
 Please ask our Inside Sales Team or visit the website for more information

 - Adventure Tours Australia/Intrepid Travel reserves the right to assess the fitness capability of passengers prior to tour departure.